mattn/go-sqlite3/README.md

 # Compilation

-This package requires the `CGO_ENABLED=1` ennvironment variable if not set by default, and the presence of the `gcc` compiler.
+This package requires the `CGO_ENABLED=1` environment variable if not set by default, and the presence of the `gcc` compiler.

 If you need to add additional CFLAGS or LDFLAGS to the build command, and do not want to modify this package, then this can be achieved by using the `CGO_CFLAGS` and `CGO_LDFLAGS` environment variables.